usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 ## 5. Assertions

-An assertion is a packaged set of attributes and/or claims about an authenticated subscriber that is passed from the identity provider (IdP) to the relying party (RP) in a federated identity system.
-Assertions contain a variety of information, including metadata, attribute values and claims about the subscriber, and other information that the RP can leverage, such as restrictions, expiration time, etc.
+An assertion is a packaged set of attributes and/or attribute claims about an authenticated subscriber that is passed from the identity provider (IdP) to the relying party (RP) in a federated identity system.
+Assertions contain a variety of information, including assertion metadata, attribute values and claims about the subscriber, and other information that the RP can leverage, such as restrictions, expiration time, etc.

 Assertions MAY only represent an authentication event by asserting only an identifier, MAY only represent attributes and claims regarding the subscriber, or both.

-All assertions SHALL include the following:
+All assertions SHALL include the following assertion metadata:

 - Subject: an identifier for the party that the assertion is about (the subscriber), usually within the namespace control of the issuer (the IdP)
 - Issuer: an identifier for the IdP that issued the assertion